 (Cirque du Soleil)

-Every class is different and joyful
+Every class is unique and full of joy

 “Lolly Jar Circus bubbles over with happiness”

 Judy Bowden, CEO, Lolly Jar Circus